fractalide/fractalide/README.md

 ## Welcome

-**Fractalide is a programming platform with Nix, the functional package manager, at its heart.
-All presented via a simple shell, with familiar syntax, called Lain**.
+**Fractalide is a rolling release programming platform, with the aim of making software distribution cheaper and easier, yet forcing the programmer to implement high quality, modular, message passing components; all presented via familiar shell, called Lain.**

 The canonical source of this project is hosted on [GitLab](https://gitlab.com/fractalide/fractalide), and is the preferred place for contributions, however if you do not wish to use GitLab, feel free to make issues, on the mirror.
 However pull requests will only be accepted on GitLab, to make it easy to maintain.